The surname lagiais is a patronymic

 name; it is derived from the given name Adigari, a Germanic personal name

 .
 It means "noble spear."
 Such militaristic names were quite popular in the Middle Ages, which was an era of almost permanent warfare in Europe.
 The formulation of the surname started as L'ardigari, which was shortened and corrupted over time to the current version of the name.

-First found in Dauphiny (French: Dauphiné or Dauphiné Viennois), a former province in southeastern France, where this impressive family held a family seat since ancient times.
+The surname lagiais was first found in Dauphiny (French: Dauphiné or Dauphiné Viennois), a former province in southeastern France, where this impressive family held a family seat

 Some of the first settlers of this family name or some of its variants were: Baltzsar Lager settled in Philadelphia in 1853; Herman Lager settled in Texas in 1846.